XRPLF/xrpl-dev-portal/content/concepts/interoperability/intro-to-evm-sidechain.md

 The underlying technology for the XRP Ledger EVM Sidechain consensus is [Tendermint](https://tendermint.com/), a Byzantine-Fault Tolerant engine for building blockchains.

 The blockchain uses the `cosmos-sdk` library on top of Tendermint to create and customize the blockchain using its built-in modules.
-The EVM sidechain uses the [Ethermint](https://github.com/evmos/ethermint) `cosmos-sdk` module, which provides EVM compatibility
+The EVM sidechain uses the [Ethermint](https://github.com/evmos/ethermint) `cosmos-sdk` module, which provides EVM compatibility.

 ## Interoperability Using the EVM Sidechain